AbdelrahmanDeghedy/Natours-Landing-Page/README.md

 # Natours-Project

-A native website created from scratch, without any framework.
-It contains a lot of interactive UI elements to enhance the user experience.      </p>
+- Natours is a fictitious website of a nature tours agency.
+The website contains a ton of new CSS features to make the website more modern.
+- I followed the BEM methodology to make the code more readable and easier to maintain.

 ### Technologies used: